 Tasty Tip: if you want to throw a herb on the plate, rosemary is a good one, but anything green will do, so you could also use thyme, oregano or parsley if you have them growing in your garden!

-Here at the step by step instructions to make the recipe.
+Here at the simple steps to make the recipe.
 We start by peeling the potatoes.
+You will find a chopping board and vegetable peeler handy to begin with.

 - Peel the potatoes (Photo 1)